 – if no DSC distress acknowledgement is received from a coast station within 5 min, and no distress communication is observed going on between a coast station and the ship in distress:

-– inform a Rescue Coordination Centre (RCC) via appropriate radiocommunications means,
+– inform a RCC via appropriate radiocommunications means,

-transmit a DSC distress relay call.
+transmit a DSC distress alert relay if instructed to do so by a RCC or a coast station.

-6.1.5 Transmission of DSC distress relay call
+6.1.5 Transmission of digital selective calling distress alert relay

-In case it is considered appropriate to transmit a DSC distress relay call:
+In case it is considered appropriate to transmit a DSC distress alert relay:

-distress relay calls on HF should be initiated manually;
+distress alert relays on HF should be initiated manually;

-– tune the transmitter(s) to the relevant DSC distress channel, following the procedures described in § 6.1.1 above (except the call is sent manually as a single call on a single frequency);
+– follow the procedures described in § 6.1.1 above (except the call is sent manually as a single call on a single frequency) and should preferably be addressed to an individual rescue coordination centre or coast station;

-– follow the instructions for keying in or selection of call format and relevant information on the DSC equipment keyboard as described in § 1.4;
+– follow the instructions for keying in or selection of call format and relevant information on the DSC equipment as described in § 1.4;

-– transmit the DSC distress relay call.
+– transmit the DSC distress alert relay.

-6.1.6 Acknowledgement of a HF DSC distress relay call received from a coast station
+6.1.6 Acknowledgement of a HF digital selective calling distress alert relay received from a coast station

-Ships receiving a DSC distress relay call from a coast station on HF, addressed to all ships within a specified area, should NOT acknowledge the receipt of the relay alert by DSC, but by radiotelephony on the telephony distress traffic channel in the same band(s) in which the DSC distress relay call was received.
+Ships receiving a DSC distress alert relay from a coast station on HF, addressed to all ships within a specified area, should NOT acknowledge the receipt of the relay alert by DSC, but by radiotelephony on the telephony distress traffic channel in the same band(s) in which the DSC distress relay call was received.

 6.2 Urgency